Skip to content

 --capabilities CAPABILITY_NAMED_IAM

-Step 6 — Create Stack Instances (per app, in management account)
+Step 6 — Create Stack Instances (per app)

-Primary Access — deploys into the primary account/region:
+Primary Access — deploys into the primary member account/region:

 aws cloudformation create-stack-instances \